 Freshly ground pepper to taste

-2 heaping T crème fraiche (or heavy cream)
+2 heaping T crème fraiche (A2) (or A2 heavy cream, or coconut cream)

 In a heavy sauté pan, heat oil and butter.
 Add shallots and sauté over medium-low heat until shallots are translucent and fragrant.
 Add diced morels and gently sauté until softened.
 Add sun-dried tomatoes, wine, thyme, salt and pepper.
 Simmer over medium heat, stirring frequently until wine begins to evaporate.
 Add crème fraiche and sauté a few minutes until thickened slightly.
-Taste for seasoning, cover pan and set aside while proceeding to cook pasta.
+Taste and adjust seasoning, add spiralized zucchini pasta to pan and toss for a few minutes until pasta is hot, then sprinkle with grated cheese (optional).
+Pecorino Romano is sheep cheese which is A2 milk.

 Note: We received these morels pre-cleaned.
 They had soaked them in salt water for a long while to remove any stray critters and sand.
 I have always been instructed never to soak mushrooms and this excellent article on morels seems to confirm that.
 This sauce was very flavorful, I can only imagine how it would have tasted had the mushrooms not been soaked!
 If only we could learn to grow these mushrooms domestically!
 Any good mushroom can be substituted, as fresh morels are prohibitive!
-Maybe a mixture with a couple of morels?
+Maybe a mixture with a couple of morels, some pre-soaked dried porcini mushrooms and some sliced shiitake mushrooms would be extra flavorful.